Josie127/DV_final/README.md

  <img src="/Image/Figure16.png" alt="Figure16"
  title="Figure16" width="500" />

 It could be found from the graph that around half of Airbnbs in Manhattan are illegal, indicating a break of law and potential tax loss of the government.
-Most importantly, The number of illegal Airbnb’s rooms did not change much over this 12 months, suggesting that this lawsuit did not put a big impact on Airbnb.
+Most importantly, The number of illegal Airbnb’s rooms did not change much between October 2018 and September 2019, suggesting that this lawsuit did not put a big impact on Airbnb.
 Thus, the graph is effective for hotel industry to argue for more favourable policy towards hotels as Airbnb policy did not comply with the law and Airbnb is likely to help the hosts avoid tax.

 # Limitation